tanoosh/tanoosh.github.io/hiddenchallenges.md

-can you solve a mystery?
+can you solve some mysteries?

 * What has 4 legs, a mane, and is ridden?